vstinner/vstinner.github.io/draft/c-api_hide_impl_detail.rst

 :slug: hide-implementation-details-python-c-api
 :authors: Victor Stinner

-This article is about discussions around the C API between 2016 and 2020, and the creation of C API projects: pythoncapi, HPy and pythoncapi_compat.
+This article is the history Python C API discussions over the last 4 years, and the creation of C API projects: pythoncapi website, pythoncapi_compat.h header and HPy.
 More and more people are aware of issues caused by the C API and are working on solutions.

 Year 2016
 =========